simpler-io/agile-working-agreement/README.md

 The **development team's responsibility** is to ask for any clarification and details that they need in order to properly weight and complete the story.

-#### Iteration Kickoff

-Assuming the stories are well groomed over the past two weeks, the team reviews the plan for the week, reviews any recent story updates, and agrees on the plan.

 Pivotal Tracker Story States
 ------------------------------